Our Current Curriculum

 - Chemistry for Kids & Jr. Boom Academy

-- Virtual Skies (mostly just for fun; this is a high school course, but LBB is extremely interested in flight/NASA, so we adjust down for his age and understanding)
+- Virtual Skies (mostly just for fun; this is a high school course, but when my kids were interested in flight/NASA, we adjusted down for his age and understanding)

 History (Homeschool History & Geography Board)

 - Timeline: we started a scroll timeline (which is like a wall version, but on craft/butcher paper and rolled up for storage) in January 2011.
+It’s gotten QUITE full over the years!
 Here are a bunch of purchase-able options and figures to go on your timeline.
 We use the timeline for geography, literature and science as well.